WeAreGenki/docker-smtp/README.md

 [![](https://images.microbadger.com/badges/image/wearegenki/smtp.svg)](https://microbadger.com/images/wearegenki/smtp "Get your own image badge on microbadger.com") [![](https://images.microbadger.com/badges/version/wearegenki/smtp.svg)](http://microbadger.com/images/wearegenki/smtp "Get your own version badge on microbadger.com") [![](https://images.microbadger.com/badges/commit/wearegenki/smtp.svg)](http://microbadger.com/images/wearegenki/smtp "Get your own commit badge on microbadger.com")

-Minimal SMTP relay docker using Exim4 running on an Alpine Linux base.
+Minimal SMTP relay docker image using Exim4 running on an Alpine Linux base.
 The default configuration is as a smarthost relay — for sending emails from your docker cluster to an email delivery service like Sparkpost, SendGrid, or Amazon Simple Email Service.

 Thanks to Alpine Linux the _uncompressed_ image size is a tiny 8 MB (compared to 175 MB using Debian)!